allantim/weatherprofile/readme.md

 ## Design Assumptions
-1. This app is heavy read, light on writes
+1. This app is heavy on reads, light on writes
 2. It is OK for data to be stale for the customer, eventual consistency works fine.

 ## TODO - SORRY RAN OUT OF TIME
-1. Auditing
+1. Auditing.
+I just added created_at and updated_at to be automatically updated by MySQL.
 2. Look into db transactions to ensure all committed (or rolled back) in a transaction
 3. Look into caching.
 This app is heavy read, light on writes.
+So CityWeather can be cached, no need to hit the DB all the time.

 ## Future changes to look into
 1. Reactive, although schedulers will work differently.
-2. Separate threadpool for the Scheduled Weather loader.
+2. Separate thread pool for the Scheduled Weather loader.
 3. This is not horizontally scalable because each service loads weather into same DB.
-Maybe separate Springboot app so that we can scale this (CQRS).
+Maybe City weather loading can be a separate Springboot app or serverless lambda so that we can scale this.
 4. Materialized views, since this data is read heavy.